andrei-hrb/flashscore-api/README.md

  1. clone the projects somewhere on your computer using `git clone https://github.com/andrei-hrb/soccer-api.git`
  2. install the dependencies using `npm install`
- 3. compile the TypeScript code and run the project using `npm run serve`
+ 3. compile the TypeScript code and run the project using `npm run start`

 ## Routes
 | Symbol | Meaning